fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8d.md

 <div class="content">

 The frontend of our application shows the phone directory just fine with the updated server.
-However if we want to add new persons, we have to add login functionality to the frontend.
+However if we want to add new persons, we have to add a login functionality to the frontend.

 ### User log in

-Let's add variable _token_ to the application's state.
-It saves the token when user has logged in.
+Let's add the variable _token_ to the application's state.
+It saves the token when the user has logged in.
 If _token_ is undefined, we show the component responsible for logging in, <i>LoginForm</i>.
 It is given the function responsible for the mutation, _login_, as a parameter:

 ```js
 const LOGIN = gql`